Coronavirus: NZ Super Fund pledges to keep buying, after $9 billion drop

 The fund has warned that a repeat of the Global Financial Crisis would see the fund drop by more than half from its $47b peak, but the strategy remained the same.

-"The key with our portfolio to ensure we have the discipline, liquidity, governance and resources to hold our course through the volatility and ensure the Fund is well-positioned to benefit from the eventual market recovery, as was our experience in the GFC," he said.
+"The key with our portfolio to ensure we have the discipline, liquidity, governance and resources to hold our course through the volatility and ensure the fund is well-positioned to benefit from the eventual market recovery, as was our experience in the GFC," he said.

 "We believe equity markets eventually recover to higher fair values following periods of crisis.
 As a result, the Super Fund expects it will earn back losses suffered by our active strategies in subsequent years as markets recover.
 In the GFC scenario, the Fund would recover its initial value, and catch-up lost ground, within 20 months, as long as it can 'hold the course' with its investment strategies through a market cycle."